Skip to content

 Lay on your back and bend your knees while keeping your feet planted on the ground.
 Push your bottom and hips up into a bridge position.
 Try to keep your hips level.
 Place your hands on the ground on either side of your hips for balance.
 Slowly shift your weight to your affected side and then back to your unaffected side.
 Make sure your hips stay level.
 Then relax and bring your bottom and hips down.
 Repeat this exercise until you feel too tired to continue.

 Adequate foot care becomes a needed mainstay for walking progress after a stroke.
-Foot care starts with basic washing and drying the feet daily and looking for any possible injuries such as corns, calluses, or blisters.
+Foot care starts with basic washing and drying of the feet daily and looking for any possible injuries, such as corns, calluses, or blisters.
 This is especially important if a person has developed neuropathy in their feet and can’t feel those changes.

 Sometimes, orthotics are worn to stabilize the foot to improve walking.
 Orthotics may be the type that are inserted inside the shoe or an ankle-foot orthotic (AFO) that also extends up the ankle to help brace the lower leg.
 AFOs are often prescribed for people with foot drop to maintain a 90-degree angle to keep their toes up in gait.